is-you-zh/ACMA/README.md

 For ease, you can use the provided run.sh script to set up and run everything automatically.
 To execute the script, simply run:

 bash run.sh

-This script will automatically handle the environment setup, API configuration, and execution steps for you.

-### Key Points:
-- Ensure that each block of code is wrapped in triple backticks (```) followed by the language identifier (`bash` or `python`) to ensure proper syntax highlighting.
-- The `README` sections are now properly formatted, and everything should appear as intended on GitHub.

-Let me know if you need further assistance!